 Being able to experience the bee keeping and honey extraction processes first hand has been a lot of fun for many of us.
-Executives, managers and various members of our business units have been involved in doing the beehive inspections and many staff members lend a helping hand to extract and bottle the honey,” says Cormac.
+Executives, managers and various members of our business units have been involved in doing the beehive inspections and many staff members lend a helping hand to extract and bottle the honey.

-The marketing team at Aurecon noticed the pages on Aurecon’s website that receive highest amount of visitors are articles relating to our bee keeping project and our indigenous reconciliation journey.
+The marketing team at Aurecon noticed the pages on Aurecon’s website that received the highest amount of visitors were articles relating to our bee keeping project and our indigenous reconciliation journey.

 Beehives are often white, but increasingly urban hives are painted to create a unique look.
 In October 2014, Aurecon’s Canberra Office became the proud recipient of a new Warré Beehive, painted by Aboriginal artist Krystal Hurst.

-“Krystal has explained that the sun pattern represents the female spirit of the sun and the rays of the sun go down and become the roots of the Yellow Box tree that feed the hive,” says Cormac.
+Krystal explained that the sun pattern represents the female spirit of the sun and the rays of the sun go down and become the roots of the Yellow Box tree that feed the hive.

 Aurecon has recently introduced the Flowhive at the office.
 While it’s a standard hive in many ways, there is something that makes this particular hive innovative and unique.

-“The Flowhive modifies the hive’s super box, which is where the honey is stored, and it allows us to extract the honey without opening the hive and disturbing the bees.
-Aurecon was involved in the original kickstarter, crowd-funding support project for the Flowhive and as a result Aurecon put together one of the first Flowhives in the world.
+The Flowhive modifies the hive’s super box, which is where the honey is stored, and it allows us to extract the honey without opening the hive and disturbing the bees.
+Aurecon was involved in the original Kickstarter crowd-funding support project for the Flowhive and as a result Aurecon put together one of the first Flowhives in the world.